Mae-Avadiaev/Ecole-42-Cursus/README.md

 # school_21_experience
-This repository represents my experience in C and C++ in 42cursus
+This repository represents my experience in C and C++ through 42cursus